Zero-Shot End-to-End Spoken Language Understanding via Cross-Modal Selective Self-Training: Analysis

-Figure~\ref{fig:analysis_tau} shows Entity F1 scores and average accuracy on the found speech MiniPS2SLURP dataset.
+Figure~\ref{fig:analysis_tau} shows Entity F1 scores and average accuracy on MiniPS2SLURP.
 The pseudolabels are from the BERT-based $\Theta^{T \shortrightarrow L, t}$.
-We observe a performance dependency on the coverage rate $\tau$ with an optimal value of $\tau=0.55$.
-Other parameter analysis reusults in both MCSS and CMSN are in Sec.~\ref{sec:parameters}. \\ \textbf{Case study} of our model is in Table~\ref{table:case_study_twoset}.
+We observe an optimal value of $\tau=0.55$.
+Other parameter analysis results in both MCSS and CMSN are in Sec.~\ref{sec:parameters}.
+Another cluster method and cluster quality are analyzed in Sec.\ref{sec:cluster_quality_analysis}.
+Examples of output produced by our approach under the ablation setting are presented in Sec.~\ref{app:case_study}.